MaximRouiller/AzureFunctions-Workshop/src/content/workshops/functions/2-first-function/index.md

 The first steps you are going to see is a `dotnet clean`.
 This is the first clue that Azure Functions is running with .NET Core.

 .NET Core is a cross platform runtime that allows you to run on Mac, Linux, and Windows.
+[Learn more about .NET Core.](https://docs.microsoft.com/dotnet/core/?WT.mc_id=azurefunctions-workshop-marouill)

 Here's the list of commands that are going to be run everytime we press F5.